-The city of Murfreesboro and MTSU officials unveiled Wednesday, July 15, the long-anticipated Adams Indoor Tennis Complex, an eight-court facility that greatly enhances the Blue Raider tennis program while also expanding playing and tournament opportunities for area residents.
+The city of Murfreesboro and MTSU officials unveiled the long-anticipated Adams Indoor Tennis Complex Wednesday, July 15, an eight-court facility that greatly enhances the Blue Raider tennis program while also expanding playing and tournament opportunities for area residents.

 The new $5.8 million complex covers a footprint of 70,000 square feet at 925 Golf Lane and represents the latest partnership between the city of Murfreesboro, MTSU and the nonprofit Christy-Houston Foundation.

-MTSU provided $1.8 million from the university’s Centennial Campaign to help fund the project, while the Christy-Houston Foundation provided $500,000 to the city toward the effort.
+MTSU provided $1.8 million from the university’s Centennial Campaign to help fund the project.
+The Christy-Houston Foundation gave $500,000 to the city toward the effort.

-The Murfreesboro Parks and Recreation Department will operate the complex, including outdoor court usage and reservations.
+Murfreesboro Parks and Recreation =will operate the complex, including outdoor court usage and reservations.
 Adams Tennis Complex members will enjoy special rates for court usage, clinics and other benefits.
-Fees for community usage are available at http://www.murfreesborotn.gov/tennisfees.
+Fees for community usage are available at www.murfreesborotn.gov/tennisfees.

-The new complex will include dedicated lockers for MTSU and comes as the men’s tennis program is surging under coach Jimmy Borendame.
-The Blue Raiders’ 2015 recruiting class was rated 25th best class nationally, according to www.tennisrecruiting.com.
+The new complex includes lockers for MTSU players and opens as the men’s tennis program is surging under coach Jimmy Borendame.
+The Blue Raiders’ 2015 recruiting class was rated 25th nationally, according to www.tennisrecruiting.com.
 Meanwhile, the women’s team recently finished 75th nationally with an impressive overall 19-5 record.

 “Conference USA competition and tournaments will be a major attraction,” added Goodwin.
 “We would not have been able to move forward on this community endeavor without MTSU’s support.”

-Construction was provided by Hardcastle Construction Inc. while Lose & Associates Inc. provided architecture and site planning.
+Hardcastle Construction Inc. built the facility, and Lose & Associates Inc. provided architectural services and site planning.

-To run the complex, the city recently promoted Murfreesboro native and MTSU graduate Gary Arbit to operations coordinator while also hiring two assistant operations coordinators: Pam Owen, who has two decades of tennis industry experience, and Cayce Neal, a Murfreesboro native and 2011 MTSU graduate who is an avid tennis player.
+To run the complex, the city recently promoted Murfreesboro native and MTSU graduate Gary Arbit to operations coordinator and hired two assistant operations coordinators: Pam Owen, who has two decades of tennis industry experience, and Cayce Neal, a Murfreesboro native, 2011 MTSU graduate and avid tennis player.

-The City is also in the process of hiring a new head tennis professional who will be responsible for overseeing group tennis lessons, tennis leagues and tournaments, and managing staff responsible for assisting with tennis activities.
+The city also is hiring a new head tennis professional to oversee group tennis lessons, tennis leagues and tournaments and manage staff responsible for assisting with tennis activities.